cancerberoSgx/typescript-in-the-browser/monaco-typescript-project-util/README.md

  * the experience should be similar as previous but this time the editor is opinionated and prettier. check dependencies and @types using https://data.jsdelivr.com/v1/package/npm/@types/node or unpkg for example - given dependency shelljs@0.0.7 we first try https://data.jsdelivr.com/v1/package/npm/@types/shell@0.0.7 and if not found we fetch all deps https://data.jsdelivr.com/v1/package/npm/@types/shell and get the latest or the closest one - ake a library for this.

+# TODO

+ * provide html loader snippets for : external CDN and local node_modules.
+Also using AMD and ESM bundled monacos